Is It Safe to Eat Eggplant During Pregnancy?

 In this article, we will look into the advantages of consuming brinjal during pregnancy, address concerns and provide valuable information for expectant mothers.

 What Is an Eggplant?

 An eggplant is more popularly known as aubergine or brinjal.
 It is a plant that is extensively grown for its fruit.
 An eggplant is shaped like an egg, looks glossy, and is purple in colour.
-Eggplants are rich in carbohydrates, proteins, vitamins and minerals, and are well-liked by people all over the world for their various health benefits.
+Eggplants are rich in carbohydrates, proteins, vitamins and minerals and are well-liked by people worldwide for their various health benefits.

 Can You Eat Brinjal During Pregnancy?

 Is eating brinjal or aubergines during pregnancy beneficial?
 The answer is simple – it is recommended for pregnant women due to its various health benefits.
 Brinjal helps in the development of the foetus as it provides vitamins like vitamin A and vitamin E. Brinjal also contains folic acid, which boosts the development of red blood cells in the developing foetus.
 So, what are the health benefits of eating brinjal during pregnancy?
 Read on.

 How Many Brinjals Should You Eat When Pregnant?